andreaferretti/factor-tutorial/README.md

 Processes and channels
 ----------------------

 As I said, Factor is single-threaded from the point of view of the OS.
 If we want to make use of multiple cores, we need a way to spawn Factor processes and communicate between them.
-Factor implements two different models of message-passing concurrency: the actor model, which is based on the idea of sending messages asynchronously between thread, and the CSP model, based on the use of **channels**.
+Factor implements two different models of message-passing concurrency: the actor model, which is based on the idea of sending messages asynchronously between threads, and the CSP model, based on the use of **channels**.

 As a warm-up, we will make a simple example of communication between threads in the same process.